J.D. Davis Player Props: Giants vs. Cardinals

 J.D.
 Davis At The Plate

-- In 18 games this season (30.0%), Davis has picked up an RBI, and in eight of those games (13.3%) he had more than one.
-He has also driven in three or more of his team's runs in six contests.
+- Davis has had at least one RBI in 31.1% of his games this year (19 of 61), with two or more RBI eight times (13.1%).
+He has also been responsible for three or more of his team's runs in six contests.

-- In 40.0% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (6.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.